-IMPORTANT: High Point’s Hi-Tran service has resumed.
-Piedmont Authority for Regional Transportation has resumed their routes.
-PART’s services operate from 5:45 am to 9:45 pm, Monday through Friday at from 7 am to 7 pm on Saturday.
+Piedmont Authority for Regional Transportation services operate from 5:45 am to 9:45 pm, Monday through Friday and from 7 am to 7 pm on Saturday.

 Hi-tran is fare free but the hours have changed.
 Riders must wear a mask or face covering.
 Passengers who do not have one will be given a disposable mask.
 Hi-tran passengers will board and de-board using the rear door unless the ramp or kneeling feature is needed for accessibility.
 Hi-tran service will be reduced to hourly all day from 5:45 a.m. until 6:15 p.m.
 Click here for more information on High Point Public Transit System.

-The City of High Point has closed all parks and basketballs courts.
-Golf courses, tennis courts, the marina, and greenway are still open.
+The City of High Point has re-opened all parks and basketballs courts.
+Golf courses, tennis courts, the marina, and greenway are also open.

 Click here for more information on closings and cancellations.